 This is a beautiful mountain circuit at Mont Rochelle Nature Reserve near Franschhoek.
 The hike takes you first to Du Toitskop, and then via Uitkyk viewpoint to Perdekop, the highest peak in the reserve.

 This hike starts at the Mont Rochelle Nature Reserve Gate on a gravel road off the Franschhoek Pass.
 It is a 1 hour 10 minute and 83 km drive from the centre of Cape Town.
 There is an entry fee of R50 per person.
 There is enough space for parking just outside the gate.
+If you don’t have a car, check out the options for car hire* from Cape Town.

-Tips on Mont Rochelle
+Tips for Mont Rochelle

 - Check out the Mont Rochelle Nature Reserve website for the latest information on the area.